sysdrum/amdgpu-pro-fans/README.md

 * If you move amdgpu-pro-fans just Run the ./create_desktop_file again to update everything.

-## Dependencies:
-* dialog - is required to for the menu to work.

-## Adjusting the MENU Example:
-* Menu has default settings of 40/60/80/100
-* | ./amdgpu-pro-fans.sh -s 80 |
-* That would set all of your fan speeds to 80 percent of their maximum speed.
-* You can edit fanspeeddlg-promenu.sh and update the ranges.
-* At anytime you can run ./create_desktop_file.sh to reset the changes to default.

 ## Automatic Control
 The bash file AutomaticFanSet.sh will lopp every 5 seconds, and get a amdgpu-pro-fans output of your current fans temperature, add a modifier, and feed it right back into amdgpu-pro-fans as a fan speed percentage.